 - the skin

 - and intestines

-The pores must remain open for the skin to effectively function as an organ.
+The pores must remain open for the skin to function effectively as an organ.
 Having clean, open pores helps your skin look better.

 The pharmaceutical industry makes transdermal patches for estrogen and smoking-cessation products because the skin transports them into the body.

 With this in mind, my wife and I have a rule that we will not put anything on our skin that we wouldn’t eat because whatever we put on our skin is being absorbed internally.
-For example, sodium lauryl sulfate is an emulsifier in many skin creams that could have all kinds of possible health risks as it is absorbed into the body.
+For example, sodium lauryl sulfate is an emulsifier in many skin creams that could have possible health risks as it is absorbed into the body.

 Fortunately, there are effective ways to take great care of your skin that doesn’t involve applying chemicals to it.
 Here are your seven action steps for better skin.

 Eat Ample Amounts of Fresh Produce for Your Skin

 Eat ten servings of fruit and vegetables (well, mostly vegetables) each day – this provides fiber for healthy bowel elimination and antioxidants to scavenge for skin-damaging free radicals.

 Experiment until you find a way of eating that your own body experiences as anti-inflammatory: